 What is this solution for finding you new factories/suppliers?

-During our new supplier or factory identification process, we find you the best possible qualified export-ready suppliers or component sources for your needs from the most relevant directories and our own network of qualified manufacturers in China, Vietnam, India, and SE Asia that we’ve built up over many years.
+During our new supplier or factory identification process, we find you export-ready suppliers or component sources that appear to be suitable for your needs from the most relevant directories and our own network of qualified manufacturers in China, India, and SE Asia that we’ve built up over many years.

 Here are examples of some different strategies that we may follow